Here, we have listed the most important top 20+ access modifiers interview questions in Java with the best possible answers.

 17. What is the role of private constructor in Java?

-If you declare any constructor of a class as a private then you cannot create the object of a class from outside the class.
+Ans: If you declare any constructor of a class as private, we cannot create the object of a class from outside the class.
 In other words, we cannot create the subclass of that class.

 18. Which is the least restrictive access modifier in Java?